-The bill amends several sections of the North Dakota Century Code concerning penalties for operating a motor vehicle while driving privileges are suspended or revoked, the definition of moving violations, and the associated statutory fees.
-Notably, it establishes that individuals who operate a vehicle with a suspended or revoked license will face a class B misdemeanor for the first three offenses within a five-year period, escalating to a class A misdemeanor for subsequent offenses.
-The bill also introduces provisions allowing courts to dismiss charges if the defendant's license is reinstated within sixty days, and it permits courts to amend charges to a violation of section 39-06-01.
-Additionally, the bill mandates the destruction of vehicle number plates for offenders and allows cities to authorize municipal judges to order such destruction.
+The bill amends several sections of the North Dakota Century Code concerning penalties and fees related to operating a motor vehicle while driving privileges are suspended or revoked.
+It establishes that individuals who drive with a suspended or revoked license will face a class B misdemeanor for the first three offenses within a five-year period, escalating to a class A misdemeanor for subsequent offenses.
+Additionally, if the suspension or revocation is due to specific violations, the offender must serve a minimum of four consecutive days in jail.
+The bill also allows courts to dismiss charges if the defendant's license is reinstated within sixty days and introduces the option for courts to amend charges to a lesser violation.

-Furthermore, the bill revises the statutory fees associated with various traffic violations, including a new fee of one hundred fifty dollars for operating a motor vehicle without a license.
-It clarifies the definition of moving violations and updates the list of offenses that fall under this category.
-The amendments aim to enhance the enforcement of driving regulations and ensure that penalties are appropriately aligned with the severity of the offenses.
+Furthermore, the bill revises the statutory fees associated with various traffic violations, including a new fee of $150 for operating a motor vehicle without a valid license.
+It clarifies the definition of moving violations and updates the points assigned for specific offenses, such as operating a vehicle without a license, which is now assigned 40 points.
+These changes aim to enhance the enforcement of driving regulations and ensure that penalties are appropriately aligned with the severity of the offenses.

 Statutes affected: